 - Is found to be a victim of human trafficking under G.S.
-14-43.15; or - Whose parent, guardian, custodian, or caretaker does not receive proper care, supervision, or discipline; or - Has been abandoned; or - Is not provided necessary medical or remedial care; or - Lives in an environment injurious to the child's welfare; or - Whose custody has been unlawfully transferred under G.S.
-14-321.2; or - Has been placed for care or adoption in violation of the law.
+14-43.15; or - Whose parent, guardian, custodian, or caretaker does any of the following - Does not provide proper care, supervision, or discipline; or - Has abandoned the child or - Does not provide necessary medical or remedial care; or - Creates or allows to be created a living environment that is injurious to the child's welfare; or - Has participated in or attempted to participate in the unlawful transfer of physical custody of the child under G.S.
+14-321.2; or - Has placed the child for care or adoption in violation of the law; or - Whose parent, guardian, or custodian has refused to follow the recommendations of the Juvenile and Family Team meeting (a Division of Juvenile Justice child consultation services case).